marklauter/tdd/notes.md

 # TDD notes

 ## what is a test
-A test is an examination of facts to confirm an hypothesis.
+A test is an examination of facts that confirms hypothesis.

 ## what are the kinds of tests
 - unit - verifies individual code components, like classes or functions, in isolation. test tool: Xunit